 Wood Lath, series, 2010

-wood lath, furring strips, nails, staples, screws, foil-faced foam, felt paper, house wrap tape,
+wood lath, furring strips, nails, staples, screws, foil-faced foam, felt paper,

 various sizes